 A fixed term contract employee has the right to ask their employer for a written statement confirming that their contract is permanent or setting out objective reasons for the use of a fixed term contract before the four year period.
 From 1 October 2002, the end of a task contract that expires when a specific task has been completed or a specific event does or does not happen will be a dismissal in law.
-Employees on these task contracts of one year or more will have a right to a written statement of reasons for this dismissal and the right not to be unfairly dismissed.
+Employees on these task contracts of two years or more will have a right to a written statement of reasons for this dismissal and the right not to be unfairly dismissed.
 If the contract lasts for two years or more and the contract is not renewed by reason of redundancy, the employee will have a right to a redundancy payment.

 Employees who believe their rights have been infringed under these regulations may take their case to an Employment Tribunal.

 Legislation in relation to part time workers ensures that part time staff are not treated less favourably than comparable full timers in their terms and conditions of employment unless objectively justified.
 Part timers are entitled to:

 - The same entitlements to annual leave and maternity/paternity leave on a pro rata basis

 - The same entitlement to contractual sick pay

 - No less favourable treatment in access to training